szaimen/Nextcloud-NAS-Guide/news/2021-03-11-firewall-and-harden-ssh.md

 There are two new options available that make your server even more secure.

 You can find the instructions how and why you should enable the Firewall on your server here: [click here](/docs/firewall)

-The instructions how and why you should harden your SSH configuration are here: [click here](/docs/harden-ssh)

 ![Secure server](/news/undraw_secure_server_s9u8.svg)